What's New in 18R2Pre-Release Date: July 23, 2018 | Release Date: August 10, 2018

 Default Repeating Item Groups Records

 Study designers can configure repeating Item Group Definition so that when a data entry user creates a new Form, the system creates the configured Item Groups automatically, including setting the configured default values on the new Items.
 When adding an item group to a form in Studio’s Design view, Studio users can configure the Default Data property, selecting two codelist-type Item Definitions to drive the creation of new Item Groups.
 For example, if five specific body system exams need collection for a Medical History form, Vault EDC creates those five Item Groups (one per exam) upon creation of the Medical History form, and then populates the Body System field on each Item Group with a body system.
 Note that default repeating Item Group records count against the Repeat Maximum set for the Item Group.
-Learn more about defaulting repeating Item Group records.

 Validate Event Window Settings

 Vault EDC now includes event window settings in publishing validation.
 Vault EDC now provides warnings for checking the first Event, Events not in the Event Schedule, and invalid Offset Events.
 This enhancement limits opportunity for errors surrounding event windows.
-Learn more about publishing validation.

 Skip Inactive Rules during Publishing Validation

 Studio users can now mark Rule Definitions as Inactive while the Rule Definition is still in an in-progress state.
 This feature allows users to bypass publishing validation for that rule, so that they may continue to work on rules for a Study and not delay the publication of a new Casebook Definition version.
-Learn more about publishing validation.

 Prevent Reuse of a Single Form across Multiple Log Events